That Was Yesterday (Donna Fargo song): Background

 When she first tried cutting "That Was Yesterday," Fargo was dissatisfied with the finished product - she had claimed the song sounded too much like Patsy Cline, and instead she (Fargo) was more of a writer/interpreter, she told Patsi Cox of Country Soung Roundup magazine.
 But since Warner Bros.
 Records had already committed to the track, she decided to take a copy of the session tape home and attempt to come up with a better product.

 At first, she had written some prose, envisioning alternating between the existing vocal track and a speaking part.
 But nobody liked that either.
 Then, she decided to recite the lyrics from start to finish, with a chorus backing her.
 That version worked, and it was released as a single.

-The finished product, styled in the country pop vein, reflects on a relationship that had just ended.
-The narrator speaks about the many good times and positive attributes of her now-ex.
-She then tries to point at what caused the relationship to fail and that all those good times shared together are now a thing of the past, but then admits she still has a positive outlook for both of their futures.
+The finished product, styled in the country pop vein, takes the form of a letter the narrator is writing to a friend.
+She ponders why their friendship never advanced to a romance, despite her belief that it could, and should, have.
+But their chance is gone now, and at the end of the song, she decides not to mail the letter.